mahletbogale/menu-project/src/Proposal.md

 # Project Proposal

 My app is called Mahi's Seafood Recipes.It's a is a seafood menu app.
 Users can see a list of all seafood menus in mahi's Seafood . click on a specific menu to see the details of recipes of each menu.

 ## Wireframes

 ## Home Page

 <img width="533" alt="Screen Shot 2020-08-01 at 11 34 15 PM" src="https://user-images.githubusercontent.com/66438028/89115094-143a6700-d452-11ea-8518-b560f05dc4cd.png">

- ## MenuList Page
+## Recipe MenuList Page

 <img width="689" alt="Screen Shot 2020-08-01 at 11 26 58 PM" src="https://user-images.githubusercontent.com/66438028/89115132-6ed3c300-d452-11ea-90e3-0025e726a4d0.png">

-## Menu Details
+## Recipe Menu Details

 <img width="551" alt="Screen Shot 2020-08-01 at 11 32 11 PM" src="https://user-images.githubusercontent.com/66438028/89115109-421fab80-d452-11ea-8bc8-7583dcdd91d1.png">

 ## User Stories

 ## MVP Goals

 -As a user, I want to see a listing of all of the menus in mahi's Seafood Recipe .

 -As a user, I would like to click on an individual menu to view the recipes of each menu.

 -As a user,I want to be able to see the menus on my mobile phone.

 ## Stretch Goals

 -As a user,I would like to see video of recipes from the app .

 ## API